philwilliamson/astar-demo/README.md

 Implement directions text so users know how to interact with demo.
 Implement message box to give user feedback, including when no path is found.

-### Reset button

-Would be nicer than making user refresh page

 ### Improve square placement interface